pondersource/Android-Solid-Services/README.md

 ## App
 This app allows you to do single [Solid]() sign-in in Android ecosystem.
-Which will be used for other apps to comunicate through this app to do CRUD functions on the users' pod.
+Which will be used for other apps to communicate through this app to do CRUD functions on the users' pod.

 ### How to use
 This project built with an enhanced JDK (JBR v17.0.9).